ChrstphrHll/npc_gen/students/Dylan Usunaar.md

 ---
 # Dylan Usunaar
 ### Description
-- Half-Orc Rouge from Aldercrown Empire
+- Half-Orc Rouge from Chillwild Peaks
 - 5th year Diplomacy student in Elkenval
 - short curly platinum hair that's braided, Pale Blue eyes, and Deep Green skin
 - Is Focused and Naughty, and has Enjoyment as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes